Weddell seal: Foraging

+Scientists believe Weddell seals rely mainly on eyesight to hunt for food when there is light.
+However, during the Antarctic winter darkness, when there is no light under the ice where the seals forage, they rely on other senses, primarily the sense of touch from their vibrissae or whiskers, which are not just hairs, but very complicated sense organs with more than 500 nerve endings that attach to the animal's snout.
+The hairs allow the seals to detect the wake of swimming fish and use that to capture prey.

-Weddell seals are top predators in the Antarctic.
-They eat an array of fish, bottom-feeding prawns, cephalopods and crustaceans.
+Weddell seals are opportunistic feeders, who eat an array of fish, bottom-feeding prawns, cephalopods and crustaceans.
 A sedentary adult eats around 10 kg (22 lb) a day, while an active adult eats over 50 kg (110 lb) a day.
 Antarctic cod and silverfish constitute the majority of their diet.
 Cephalopods are common prey, and crustacean remains are sometimes found in Weddell seal scat, but at much lower rates than other prey species.
-They are opportunistic feeders that hunt in different parts of the water column depending on prey availability.
-Weddell seals hunt in both pelagic and benthic-demersal habitats.

 Although seabirds are not usually part of their diet, there have been several sightings of them chasing and killing penguins in the wild.
 Other Antarctic phocids are known to be seabird predators, resulting in implications that penguin hunting is a learned behaviour.
 There are recordings of four different penguin species being attacked by Weddell seals: a gentoo penguin, an emperor penguin, an Adélie penguin, and a chinstrap penguin.
 It has not been confirmed, however, if the penguins were consumed after being killed.
-Scientists believe Weddell seals rely mainly on eyesight to hunt for food when there is light.
-However, during the Antarctic winter darkness, when there is no light under the ice where the seals forage, they rely on other senses, primarily the sense of touch from their vibrissae or whiskers, which are not just hairs, but very complicated sense organs with more than 500 nerve endings that attach to the animal's snout.
-The hairs allow the seals to detect the wake of swimming fish and use that to capture prey.

-Weddell seals have no natural predators when on fast ice.
-At sea or on pack ice, they are prey for killer whales and leopard seals, which prey primarily on juveniles and pups.
+Weddell seals are top predators in the Antarctic.
+They have no natural predators when on fast ice.
+At sea or on pack ice, they are prey for the Antarctica's apex predators (killer whales and leopard seals) which prey primarily on juveniles and pups.